 The department emphasizes educational efforts to help the public understand financial services offered in the marketplace and recognize fraudulent investment offers.
 A weekly News Bulletin provides information on applications before the agency and intended changes in regulations, and other publications are produced as needed.

-The Department of Banking is committed to providing equal employment opportunity on the basis of merit; to assuring nondiscrimination; and to implementing affirmative action and contract compliance programs, as required by law.
+The Human Resources Office continues in its efforts to employ the most qualified, diverse and talented individuals to work for the State of Connecticut Department of Banking.
+Employees are offered and encouraged to take advantage of the numerous training and educational opportunities available.
+We are committed to providing equal employment opportunity on the basis of merit; to assuring nondiscrimination; and to implementing affirmative action and contract compliance programs, as required by law.
 The department's affirmative action plan, filed with the Commission on Human Rights and Opportunities, reflects the agency's commitment to achieving workforce balance and fairness in all terms and conditions of employment.

 The Consumer Credit Division’s licensing unit continued to work closely with the Department of Information Technology in developing a new browser-based licensing database system.
 In a related matter, legislation was passed which will enable the Consumer Credit Division to participate in the Nationwide Mortgage Licensing System.

-The Division developed a comprehensive examination procedure for its money transmitter and check casher licensees resulting in increased communication, oversight and regulatory awareness.
-The mortgage examination area has established more stringent review of the licensee’s financial stability, and has implemented a CORE information request and review in the examination process.
-The changes in the examination process will provide greater protection to Connecticut consumers.
+The Division continued to develop and implement a comprehensive examination procedure for its money transmitter and check casher licensees resulting in increased communication, oversight and regulatory awareness.
+The mortgage examination area is utilizing the newly developed safety and soundness exam protocol module in reviewing the licensee’s financial stability, and is utilizing a CORE information request and review in the examination process.
+The recently made changes in the examination process are providing greater protection to Connecticut consumers.

-The Consumer Credit Division has significantly increased staffing levels, resulting in additional capacity to conduct examinations of licensees.
+The Consumer Credit Division continued to increase its staffing levels, resulting in additional capacity to conduct examinations of licensees.
 The increased staffing has also improved the application process within the licensing area.

 The division’s examination unit continued to work closely with the Financial Institutions Division by providing Truth-in-Lending Act compliance training to its examiners for use in the regulation of state chartered institutions.

-The Business Office continued to utilize successfully the state’s new automated financial management system, CORE-CT.
-Indicative of this, the Business Office made use of enhancements related to the asset management module.
-The enhancements improved the department’s ability to survey and report financial information pertaining to equipment acquisitions, transfers and retirements.
-The new module has also served to enhance the department’s ability to report current period financial information to other state agencies.
+The Business Office continued to successfully utilize the state’s new automated financial management system, CORE-CT.
+Indicative of this, the Business Office made greater use of enhancements related to the asset management module.
+The enhancements improved the department’s ability to survey and correctly report financial information pertaining to capital equipment acquisitions, transfers and retirements.
+The new module has also served to enhance the department’s ability to report financial information to other state agencies.

 The Securities and Business Investments Division is assisted by a Securities Advisory Council, comprised of industry representatives, academics and members of the bar, all of whom serve without compensation, that offers the Commissioner and staff insight on new regulatory initiatives.

-On October 26, 2006, the department held its annual Securities Forum in Cromwell, Connecticut.
+On October 25, 2007, the department held its 19th annual Securities Forum in Cromwell, Connecticut.
 Presentations by department speakers, Securities Advisory Council members and others kept securities industry members abreast of critical regulatory and compliance developments.
-Nearly 300 attendees from the securities industry and the private bar attended the event which featured 6 panel presentations and an opening general session on hedge funds.
-Zachary J. Bagdon, Executive Director of Yale University’s International Center for Finance, delivered the keynote address.
+Nearly 300 attendees from the securities industry and the private bar attended the event which featured four panel presentations and an opening general session on current regulatory developments.
+Karl Krapek, former president and Chief Operating Officer of United Technologies Corporation, delivered the luncheon keynote address.

 Ralph Lambiase, director of the Securities and Business Investments Division, continued his active participation in the North American Securities Administrators Association, Inc. (NASAA).
 Organized in 1919 and dedicated to investor protection, NASAA is a voluntary association whose membership consists of 67 state, provincial and territorial securities administrators in the 50 states, the District of Columbia, Canada, Mexico, Puerto Rico and the U.S. Virgin Islands.
-During 2006-07, Mr. Lambiase served on NASAA’s Corporate Governance Committee, External Affairs Committee, Broker-dealer Section Committee and Continuing Education Project Group.
+During 2007-08, Mr. Lambiase served on NASAA’s Broker-dealer Section Committee and Continuing Education Project Group.

-As of July 1, 2007, seven banks headquartered in Connecticut operated 50 branches or limited branches that were located outside of Connecticut.
-Correspondingly, 19 banks chartered or headquartered out of state operated 454 branches or limited branches located within Connecticut.
-In addition, seven foreign banks operated state agencies, branches or representative offices in Connecticut.
+As of July 1, 2008, six banks headquartered in Connecticut operated 69 branches or limited branches that were located outside of Connecticut.
+Correspondingly, 23 banks chartered or headquartered out of state operated 489 branches or limited branches located within Connecticut.
+In addition, six foreign banks operated state agencies, branches or representative offices in Connecticut.